freenas/freenas-docs/userguide/install.rst

 `VMware website
 <https://www.vmware.com/products/esxi-and-esx.html>`__.

-When the VMware vSphere client is installed, use it to connect to the ESXi server.
-Enter the username and password created when installing ESXi to log into the interface.
+Install and use the VMware vSphere client to connect to the ESXi server.
+Enter the username and password created when installing ESXi to log in to the interface.
 After logging in, go to *Storage* to upload the %brand% :file:`.iso`.
 Click :guilabel:`Datastore browser` and select a datastore for the
 %brand% :file:`.iso`.
 Click :guilabel:`Upload`.
 Use the